PW999/100-days-of-code/log.md

 **Today's Progress:** Worked on my photo-graph app.
 It's running but it's slow because it's iterating the images on my NAS (over wifi)

 **Thoughts:** I was going to use the Pixela API (and probably will) but I think I'm going to challenge myself by creating the image myself using something like SVG.

+### Day 17: Wednesday January 06, 2021
+**Today's Progress:** My weekly skip day

+### Day --: Friday Thursday 07, 2021
+**Today's Progress:** Listen to your body, so I skipped today since I strained my wrist a it.

+### Day 18: Friday January 08, 2021
+**Today's Progress:** Continued in Ruby on the photo-graph.
+Still struggling with the API's but I'm getting used to it.

+**Thoughts:** Wasn't really motived but did it anyway.